MITLibraries/mitlib-wp-network/docs/howto/apply-pantheon-updates.md

 ## Workflow

-1. Create a "catchup" branch from `master`, and create a multidev from it.
+1. Create a `catchup` branch from `master`, and create a multidev from it.

 Doing this now, from a trusted starting point, can make troubleshooting easier.

-2. Sync our `default` branch - and only the `default` branch - with the Pantheon repository. **Do not sync the entire repository**
+2. Sync the `default` branch - and only the `default` branch - with the Pantheon repository.

+**Syncing the entire repository would overwrite all our local development, and revert us to a blank WordPress site.**

-3. Identify which commits on the `default` branch still need to be merged
+3. Identify which commits on the `default` branch still need to be merged.

-Each round of platform updates is marked along the branch with a tag - so this step should be completed by reading the list of commits until you get to a tag.
+Each round of platform updates is marked along the branch with a tag (you'll create one for this round of updates in step 9), so this step should be completed by reading the list of commits until you get to a tag.

-4. Review this set of commits to the `default` branch to identify any concerns
+4. Review this set of commits to identify any concerns.

 Ideally all commits will be judged safe to apply.
 If a subset are desired, pick that point along the `default` branch.

-5. Create a "default#" branch off of the chosen starting point
+5. Create a `default#` branch off of the chosen starting point

 The number used in this branch name will naturally change over time, obviously.

-6. Merge "default#" into "catchup"
+6. Merge `default#` into `catchup`.

 This PR can be merged without review, but may require resolving a merge conflict in cases where Pantheon makes changes to a file we have also modified.

-7. Re-deploy "catchup" to Pantheon, and inspect it for functionality
+7. Re-deploy `catchup` to Pantheon, and inspect it for functionality.

+This inspection may be something that an individual engineer can evaluate directly, or may require code review or stakeholder review - at your discretion.
+Treat this process as you would any other dependency update, and if you have any questions you can ask your colleagues for their input.

-8. After any needed signoffs and review, merge "catchup" into `master`
+8. After any needed signoffs and review, merge `catchup` into `master`.

-9. Create a tag on the `default` branch marking what was included in this round of updates, to make the next round of updates easier to start.
+9. Create a tag on the `default` branch marking what was included in the update.

+Creating this tag will make it easier to start the next round of updates.
 The name for this tag should match the `default#` branch you created in step 5.

-10. Delete the catchup and default# branches you created during this process.
+10. Delete the `catchup` and `default#` branches.